 Early Life

-Pamela Diane Mars-Wright was born in 1960.
-She is a fourth-generation member of the Mars family, the founders of Mars, Incorporated.
-She is the daughter of Forrest Mars Jr. and Virginia Cretella.
-Pamela attended the Foxcroft School and graduated from Vassar College with a Bachelor of Arts/Science degree.
+Pamela Diane Mars-Wright was born on November 16, 1961, in McLean, Virginia.
+She is a fourth-generation member of the Mars family, known for their confectionery empire, Mars, Incorporated.
+She attended the Foxcroft School and graduated from Vassar College with a BA/BSc degree.

 Rise to Success